pra-navi/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-#### 21. Finding persons and tasks by tag: `findTag`
+#### 21. Finding persons and tasks with any matching tag: `findTag`

-You can search for persons and tasks using tags.
+You can search for persons and tasks using any keywords that match their tags.

 {% include admonition.html type="note" title="Note" body="